 „Market participants shall publicly disclose in an effective and timely manner inside information which they possess in respect of business or facilities which the market participant concerned, or its parent undertaking or related undertaking, owns or controls or for whose operational matters that market participant or undertaking is responsible, either in whole or in part.”

-Article 1 fig. 1 defines insider information as follows:
+Article 1 fig. 1 defines inside information as follows:

 “ ‘inside information’ means information of a precise nature which has not been made public, which relates, directly or indirectly, to one or more wholesale energy products and which, if it were made public, would be likely to significantly affect the prices of those wholesale energy products.”

-Article 4 fig. 1 sentence 1 provides a qualitative specification of the scope of the insider information to be published:
+Article 4 fig. 1 sentence 1 provides a qualitative specification of the scope of the inside information to be published:

 “Such disclosure shall include information relevant to the capacity and use of facilities for production, storage, consumption or transmission of electricity or natural gas or related to the capacity and use of LNG facilities, including planned or unplanned unavailability of these facilities.”

-With the purpose of providing more clarity, ACER states in its 3rd Guidance, updated on 3 June 2015, on page 30:
+With the purpose of providing more clarity, the Agency for the Cooperation of Energy Regulators (ACER) states in its Guidance (4th Edition) on page 29:

 "Regardless of whether indicative thresholds are applied by market participants, NRAs should ensure that market participants are aware that a planned or unplanned change in the capacity or output of any size at a facility for production, storage, consumption or transmission of natural gas or electricity may constitute inside information if it meets the criteria outlined in Article 2 (1) of REMIT."

-EEX collects, publishes and submits fundamental data and insider information across countries, commodities and the value chain on behalf of market participants.
+EEX collects, publishes and submits fundamental data and inside information across countries, commodities and the value chain on behalf of market participants.
 Various measures protect the data from being manipulated.
 Validation checks support reporting companies to achieve the highest data quality to the benefit of regulatory compliance.
-Insider information is released close to the marketplace to serve efficient trading decisions to the advantage of all.
+Inside information is released to the marketplace immediately which serves in efficient trading decisions, to the benefit of all market participants.